EUROPEAN CYBER SECURITY CHALLENGE

 Seconds

-ANNOUNCEMENT FOR PARTICIPATION IN THE NATIONAL CYBER SECURITY TEAM
+THE HELLENIC CYBER SECURITY TEAM

 Our main goal through this initiative is to look for new talents in the field of cyber security, through a series of demanding tests and training that begin immediately after the end of each annual event.
 These young people are the scientific workforce of tomorrow in the field of cyber security both in Greece and abroad.